Cinema of India: Punjabi

 The Punjabi-language film industry, based in Amritsar and Mohali, Punjab, is also known as Pollywood.
 K. D. Mehra made the first Punjabi film, Sheela (1935).
 As of 2009, Punjabi cinema had produced between 900 and 1,000 movies.

+Rajasthani

+The cinema of Rajasthan (Rajjywood) refers to films produced in Rajasthan in north-western India.
+These films are produced in various regional and tribal languages including Rajasthani varieties such as Mewari, Marwari, Hadoti etc.

 Sindhi

 The Sindhi-language film industry is largely based in Sindh, Pakistan, and with Sindhi speakers in North Gujarat and Southwestern Rajasthan, India, and elsewhere among the Sindhi diaspora.
 The first Indian-made Sindhi film was Ekta (1940). while the first Sindhi film produced in Pakistan was Umar Marvi (1956).
 The industry has produced some Bollywood-style films.

 The Sindhi film industry produces movies at intervals.
 The first was Abana (1958), which was a success throughout the country.
 Sindhi cinema then produced some Bollywood-style films such as Hal Ta Bhaji Haloon, Parewari, Dil Dije Dil Waran Khe, Ho Jamalo, Pyar Kare Dis: Feel the Power of Love and The Awakening.
-Additionally, numerous Sindhi have contributed in Bollywood, including G P Sippy, Ramesh Sippy, Nikhil Advani, Tarun Mansukhani, Ritesh Sidhwani and Asrani.
+Numerous Sindhi have contributed in Bollywood, including G P Sippy, Ramesh Sippy, Nikkhil Advani, Tarun Mansukhani, Ritesh Sidhwani and Asrani.